Vibrations

 gradually lessens toward the poles.
 If there were only one

-envelope, the tendency would be for the atoms to be oblate, to
+envelope, the tendency would be for the atoms to be oblate,

-each of the three envelopes.
+one pole of each of the three envelopes.

 If the rotating envelope of the molecule were in any way